El Salto, Jalisco: History

 In 1818, the existence of the "Jesús María" estate is recorded.
 The hacienda had a very special characteristic, there was the famous Juanacatlán Falls, an impressive waterfall that the large river of Santiago makes in this place.
 That fall that reached almost twenty meters high and whose curtain was over a hundred and thirty meters long.

 In 1836, Don Francisco Martínez Negrete Ortiz de Rozas, a Basque immigrant from Lanestosa, Viscaya region in Spain and a very important merchant from the era in Guadalajara, acquires the Treasury of "El Castillo".
-The lands are transformed into irrigation lands taking advantage of the waters of the Rio Grande Santiago and planting cane, chickpea and alfalfa.
-On the left bank of the Rio Grande Santiago, near the water fall, a trapiche moved by animal force was installed and the water was channeled to irrigate the cane grooves.
+The lands are transformed into irrigation lands taking advantage of the waters of the Río Grande Santiago and planting cane, chickpea and alfalfa.
+On the left bank of the Río Grande Santiago, near the water fall, a trapiche moved by animal force was installed and the water was channeled to irrigate the cane grooves.
 Once the product was finished, it was transported to Guadalajara in carts pulled by oxen.
 This place was called the farm "El Molino".
 With the ranch "El Castillo" and later the Hacienda de "Jesús María", the ranch "La Azucena" and the Hacienda de "El Molino" formed what is now known as El Salto.
 When Francisco Martínez Negrete Ortiz de Rozas dies, the estates with an extension of 12,319 hectares are inherited by his eldest daughter María Dolores Martínez Negrete y Alba, married to José María Bermejillo Ybarra, a prosperous merchant and Spanish businessman from the town of Balmaseda in the Viscaya region in Spain.

 Pollution

-The municipality of El Salto is located on the banks of Rio Grande de Santiago, one of the largest and most polluted in the country.
+The municipality of El Salto is located on the banks of Río Grande de Santiago, one of the largest and most polluted in the country.
 Its waters are loaded with waste from the large factories of the industrial corridor and coming from the Guadalajara Metropolitan Area.